aleezeh611/Multithreaded-5-State-Model-Simulator/README.md

 # 5-State-Model-Simulator
-Multithreaded program to demonstrate a five state scheduling algorithm.
-FCFS, Round Robin, Shortest Job First are running simultaneously using multithreading.
+Multithreaded program to demonstrate a all 4 scheduling algorithms and their five states that are:
+* FCFS
+* Round Robin
+* Shortest Job First
+Each algorithm is running simultaneously using multithreading and each state is written separately communicating via pipes.
 This code has been written in C++ for linux ubuntu OS